floragunncom/search-guard-docs/exampleELK.md

 ```

 Now login to http://localhost:5601.
 You can use any of the passwords in <ES_DIR>plugin/config/sg_internal_users.yml.
+The SearchGuard login dialog box should appear.

 ## <a name="logstash"></a> Configure LogStash

-`sudo vi /etc/logstash/conf.d/wordpress.conf`
+Create a logstash config file.
+Here we make wordpress.conf.

 ```
 input { file { path => "/tmp/log/*" type => "apache" start_position => "beginning" } }